stratdev3/SimpleW/documentation/simplew/docs/guide/getting-started.md

 ## FullStack Example

-The following example will serve both static files in your `c:\www` directory and a REST API.
+The following example serves both static files from your `c:\www` directory and a REST API.

 ::: code-group